 2. Grab both ends of the straight bar with an underhand grip and sit straight.
 Keep your back tight and chest up.
 This will be your starting position.

-3. Start the exercise by pulling the weights towards the upper abdominal region and squeeze your lats at the end.
-Breath out as you pull.
+3. Start the exercise by pulling the weights towards the upper abdominal region and squeezing your lats at the end.
+Breathe out as you pull.

-4. Slowly bring your arms back to the starting position and then repeat.
+4. Slowly bring your arms back to the starting position and repeat.

 Recommended Reps- 12-15